9 Best Things to do in Kraków, Poland.

 How many days in Kraków is enough?

 Kraków’s compact size makes it an ideal weekend getaway—you can explore the Old Town, visit key landmarks like Wawel Castle, and get a feel for the city’s rhythm in just two or three days.
 However, there’s plenty of things to do if you prefer a more leisurely pace or want to take day trips to places like Auschwitz or the Wieliczka Salt Mine.
-I spent three full days in Kraków last year and felt we accomplished a lot, but I’ll soon be returning to tick off some experiences we missed the first time.
+I spent three full days in Kraków last year and returned for another three days this year to tick off some experiences we missed the first time.
 You could easily dedicate a week or more to fully exploring what Kraków has to offer.

 Where to Eat in Kraków?